• Home

 Is this curry vegan?

 Yes!
 The whole recipe is naturally plant-based.
-This recipe does not contain any dairy, meat, or animal products.
+This recipe contains no dairy, meat, or other animal products.
 It’s also naturally gluten-free if you use a gluten-free curry powder.

 Can I make this spicier or milder?